Bylaws

 3. Coordinate the recognition of outstanding women in Oregon community colleges through awards or other methods deemed appropriate by the board.

-4. Facilitate communication and act as primary liaison to AAWCC Ambassadors.
+4. Facilitate communication and act as primary liaison to campus contacts.

 5. Serve on the executive committee and board.

-1. Serve as creator of the Chapter newsletter.
+1. Serve as creator of the State Chapter newsletter.

-2. Work with the Vice President-Membership/Social Media with the assistance of the members-at-large to coordinate the marketing effort.
+2. Work with the Vice President-Membership/Registrar with the assistance of the members-at-large to coordinate the marketing effort.

-1. Take responsibility for the planning, implementation, budget and evaluation of the Summer Conference.
+1. Responsibility for the planning, implementation, budget and evaluation of the annual Annual Statewide Conference.

 1. Maintain proper financial records and make regular financial reports to the board, and present a statement annually to the president to include in the report given at the annual meeting and to the National AAWCC treasurer.

-5. Provide financial records quarterly to the president-elect for review and accountability.
+6. Provide financial records quarterly to the Board for review and accountability.

 2. Provide membership information to the National AAWCC upon request.